-- ▶ If the back is tilted far to the rear and in the case of a short wheelbase, 2 anti-tippers (one on each side) must be mounted and in a functional position; in the case of a long wheelbase, at least one anti-tipper must be mounted and in a functional position. - ► Check that the anti-tipper is securely attached.
+- ▶ If the back support is tilted far back and the wheelbase is short, 2 anti-tippers (one on each side) must be mounted and in a functional position; if the wheelbase is long, at least one anti-tipper must be mounted and in a functional position. - Verify that the anti-tipper is securely fitted.

-The product can be equipped with a fixed, angle-adjustable or folding back support.
+The product can be equipped with a fixed, angle-adjustable or folding back support, or with a Baxx back support.